kegnet/photon-thermistor/README.md

 Thermistor(int pin, int seriesResistor, int adcMax, int thermistorNominal, int temperatureNominal, int bCoef, int samples, int sampleDelay)
 ```

-Full constructor which allows configuration of Vcc and analog reference voltage.
+Full constructor, no defaults (useful for ESP8266)
 ```
 1. pin: Photon analog pin
-2: vcc: Input voltage
+2: vcc: Input voltage (3.3, 5, or something else if you're using a voltage divider)
 3: analogReference: reference voltage.
 Typically the same as vcc, but not always (ie ESP8266=1.0)
 4: seriesResistor: The ohms value of the fixed resistor (based on your hardware setup, usually 10k)
 5: adcMax: The maximum analog-to-digital convert value returned by analogRead (Photon is 4095 NOT the typical Arduino 1023!)